newestindustry/frauddetection-sdk-php/README.md

 ## Usage

-This package can be installed using composer
+This package can be installed using composer.

-`composer require newestindustry/frauddetection-sdk-php`
+`composer require newestindustry/frauddetection`

 To implement a basic order check implement like this and expand the order data.